ARCHSTORMING - ARCHITECTURE COMPETITIONS

 The competition challenges participants to design a Community Center that can be adapted and replicated across different villages, meeting their unique needs while maintaining a core structure that symbolizes the heart of community life.

 The design must be cost-effective, using construction techniques and materials familiar to local builders, ensuring the centers are both affordable, sustainable and have a long-term viability and easy maintenance.
 Participants are encouraged to integrate modularity in their designs, allowing for future expansions or modifications as community needs evolve.
 The first of these Community Centers will be erected in Kodidoddi, a village characterized by its homogeneity and isolation, lacking basic facilities and a proper venue for community engagement.
-You can check all the program in the full information document down below.
-Welcome to this new adventure! |

 · THE WINNERS ·